viridia/klendathu-v1/DesignNotes.md

 * What do we need to do to finalize the db format enough that we can start collecting real issues (and not worry about having to wipe the db during development?)
+  -- in order to make sorting of custom fields work, we have to change how custom fields
+      are represented.
   -- liking comments
   -- liking issues
 * Make sure that queries are invalidated by updated.